 Hong Kong’s largest island has gained popularity over recent years as a great place for expats to call home.
 Bigger than Hong Kong Island, yet with a fraction of its population, Lantau offers a variety of lifestyle options.
 The three main residential areas – Tung Chung, Discovery Bay and South Lantau – are all accessible by ferry, train or road.
-Lantau has gained a reputation as a leisure destination, due mainly to its spectacular hiking trails, world-class adventure races, beach-side dining options and popular tourist attractions.
+Lantau has gained a reputation as a leisure destination, due mainly to its spectacular hiking trails, beach-side dining options and popular tourist attractions.

-2. Tung Chung
+#2 Tung Chung

-3. Discovery Bay
+#3 Discovery Bay

-4. South Lantau
+#4 South Lantau

-With its beaches, hiking trails, casual beachside restaurants and friendly village life, the South Lantau coast offers the best of islands living with its relaxed outdoor lifestyle.
+Want beaches, hiking trails, casual beachside restaurants and friendly village life?
+The South Lantau coast offers the best of island living with a relaxed outdoor lifestyle.
 From Mui Wo, along the coast to Pui O, Cheung Sha, Tong Fuk and beyond, South Lantau residents enjoy a close-knit community atmosphere, while enjoying the bigger housing options and open spaces that the area affords.
 Accessible by road (via Tung Chung) or direct ferry between Hong Kong Island and Mui Wo, the South Lantau coast offers lifestyle, with the convenience of still being relatively close to the city.
 Housing an international primary school, as well as a number of kindergartens and pre-schools, children are well catered for, and for the adults, there are plenty of restaurants, bars and cafes along the coast.

 Time to slow down the pace.
 Lamma Island, although only a 30-minute ferry ride from Central, is a world away from the chaos of Hong Kong Island.
 Well known for its seafood restaurants, Lamma offers a relaxed, quiet and friendly environment in which to set up home.
 Housing is relatively cheap compared to that in the city, and houses generally offer more space, both indoor and outdoor.
 With no cars and no high-rises, Lamma offers a real alternative to big-city living.
 A popular spot for day-trippers on the weekends, there is a wide range of cuisine on the island, with plenty of restaurants, cafes and bars.
 Eating out and general living costs are much cheaper than in the city.
 With nice beaches and a number of hiking trails, Lamma is a great spot for people who love the outdoor lifestyle.

-6. Cheung Chau
+#6 Cheung Chau